Practical guidance for supporting aging parents with dignity,

 making simple, practical changes that can boost their confidence and

-goal is to create an environment that supports them with dignity, not
+The goal is to create an environment that supports them with

 Starting With the Biggest Impact Areas

-and feel like you have to fix everything all at once.
-A much calmer,
+overwhelmed and feel like you have to fix everything all at once.
+A

-more manageable approach is to focus first on the areas where a little
+much calmer, more manageable approach is to focus first on the areas

 For most homes, that means starting with the bathroom, hallways, and

-the most common hazards.
-By tackling them first, you can make a huge
+and the most common hazards.
+By tackling them first, you can make a

-difference in their daily safety and bring a little more peace of mind
+huge difference in their daily safety and bring a little more peace

 The Power of Small, Practical Changes

-most effective safety improvements are surprisingly simple and don't
+the most effective safety improvements are surprisingly simple and

-cost a lot of money.
-It's all about removing the small obstacles that
+don't cost a lot of money.
+It's all about removing the small

 Here are a few high-impact ideas you can probably tackle in a single